Wealth is not synonymous with worth.

 Our culture conveys that productivity is the highest good, yet if we chase after it — I don’t merely mean working well in a meaningful way, but if we chase after it– we are rarely satisfied.

-It’s easy to internalize these people and these beliefs.
+It’s easy to internalize cultural beliefs around productivity.
 Yet truly, productivity is not synonymous with worth.

 We do not need to reach a certain benchmark to be worthy of love, care, and belonging.
 We do not need an enormous salary to convey that we matter.